jdenen/dow/README.md

 	$ dow 1 1 2020
 	$ dow 14 3

+I'd also like to implement an option for finding the date of the next day of the week.
+For example, `dow wednesday` or `dow wed` would return next Wednesday's date.

 ## Continuous delivery

 The [dow-ci](https://github.com/jdenen/dow-ci) repository contains Jenkins [job scripts](https://github.com/jenkinsci/job-dsl-plugin) that handle the testing and packaging of this application for 2 Ruby versions (2.1.6 and 2.2.2) and 3 platforms (OSX, Linux x86, and Linux x86_64).
 Passing OSX builds are auto-delivered to s3 and available for download.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dow.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jdenen/dow

 ## License